top of page

 There is active immunity and passive immunity.
 Passive immunity is short-lasting.
 This is either injection-induced or "borrowed".
 Adaptive immunity is learned and acquired as one age and experiences new insulting situations.
 The concept of active immunity is complex.
 Both adaptive immunity and any outside concentration of antibodies that are capable of eliciting an immune reaction are considered capable of inciting active immunity.

-The role of the white blood cells in immunity has been a debated issue since immunity came to be recognized.
+The role of white blood cells in immunity has been a debated issue since immunity came to be recognized.
 The neutrophils are commonly found in pus, other inflammatory debris, and similar situations.
-They are mainly responsible for phagocytic activity in an attempt at removing injurious elements from the site of the attack.
+They are mainly responsible for phagocytic activity in an attempt to remove injurious elements from the site of the attack.
 Antigens, the injurious elements, are usually complex structures and can cause harm.
 The antibodies are efficient in identifying this threat and multiply in numbers to overwhelm the invading antigen.
-In fact, if a host organism is exposed to an antigen, the host will develop an array of antibodies that each bind to a separate epitope, so these antibodies will vary in specificity and fight against the antigen more efficiently.
+If a host organism is exposed to an antigen, the host will develop an array of antibodies that each binds to a separate epitope, so these antibodies will vary in specificity and fight against the antigen more efficiently.
 This highly specific binding activity is the mainstay of immunogenic self-protection.
-They are also called the granulocytes, as a testimony to the microscopic granular appearance, multiply significantly when they are presented with allergic antigens.
+They are also called granulocytes, as a testimony to the microscopic granular appearance, and multiply significantly when they are presented with allergic antigens.
 The increase in the number of basophils and eosinophils is diagnostic.
 The large macrophages are the first to respond in an adverse situation.
-There are many cells with phagocytic behavior, and they tend to be the M1 type (when classically activated) or M2 (when alternatively activated).
+There are many cells with phagocytic behaviour, and they tend to be the M1 type (when classically activated) or M2 (when alternatively activated).
 These are large white blood cells that by their phagocytic activity break down and present to other cells for total annihilation.

 • Adalimumab (Humira, Amjevita) - Antirheumatic medicine.